Updated November 2019 for more tutorials and projects

 The unique thing about a paracord is that it’s the only survival tool that you can transform into other useful (and even fashionable) items.
 Many of these items can be unraveled or deployed real quick, so you can use your paracord when the need arises.

 Ready to get crafty?
-Here are some basic paracord knots and badass paracord projects that you definitely have to do:
+Here are some paracord knots and advanced paracord projects that you definitely have to do: